Vani-bit/Vani-bit/README.md

 - 💞️ **I’m looking to collaborate on:** Exciting backend projects, JavaScript development, and open-source contributions that focus on creating scalable and efficient solutions.
 - 📫 **How to reach me:** You can email me at [vuvss1@gmail.com].
 - 😄 **Pronouns:** She/Her
 - ⚡ **Fun fact:** I pursued a B.Tech in Aerospace Engineering out of sheer curiosity!
-Additionally, I designed and built a testing rig for a hot air valve used in military helicopters.
+Also, I designed and built a testing rig for a hot air valve used in MI-17 helicopters.

 ## About Me